johnnyawesome/Chess.comEmojis/README.md

 # Chess.comEmojis

-## Adds some more Emojis to Chess.com Livestream
+## Adds some more 💩Emojis💩 to Chess.com Livestream

 So basically, in a Chess.com Livestream, you only have these Emojis: